Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 #### 4.1.5 Implicit Expectations Hold No Weight

-All of your responsibilities and constraints as a Partner of the Organization are defined in this Constitution, and in the Governance that results from it.
+All of your responsibilities and constraints as a Organization's Member of the Organization are defined in this Constitution, and in the Governance that results from it.
 No former or implicit expectations or constraints carry any weight or authority, unless a Circle’s Governance explicitly empowers them, or they come from a basic obligation or contractual agreement you personally have to or with the Organization.

 ### 4.2 Tactical Meetings